sinoath/vimTest/myVimSheet.md

 `y` and `d` can be used in combination of any kind of 'cursor movement' or text object<br>
 `:set relativenumber` - show the line relative numbering<br>
 `:set number` - show the absolute line numbering (both can be used at the same time)<br>
-[back to index](#custom-vim-sheet)
+`p` - paste after the character or under the line the cursor is in `P` - same, but before the caracter or the line above the cursor [back to index](#custom-vim-sheet)

 ### Words and i (for inner)